Dimitrilecterd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty 1-who_am_i README.md a script that prints the effective username of the current user.
+0-iam_betty 1-who_am_i 2-groups README.md  a script that prints all the groups the current user is part of.